A type of spongy pastry from Spain similar to a muffin, but flatter, Mantecadas are soft and delicious, best eaten at breakfast with a hot drink.

-One of the best reasons to take a trip to the hispanic market is so that you can stand in front of the huge case of fresh rolls and sweet breads.
+One of the best reasons to take a trip to the Latino market is so that you can stand in front of the huge case of fresh rolls and sweet breads.

-One of the favorites for my smaller kids are these muffins, above – they aren’t anything too special, but they have just the right amount of sweetness, they don’t make a sugary mess, and they fit easily in little hands.
+One of the favorites for my smaller kids are Mantecadas Muffins.
+They aren’t anything too special, but they have just the right amount of sweetness, they don’t make a sugary mess.
+Best part?
+They fit easily in little hands.

 Mantecadas are like a spongy pastry from Spain – similar to a muffin but normally a bit flatter.
 You can make Mantecadas in a muffin tin with muffin cups for ease, or you can pour the batter into a baking dish and bake as one and cut later.

-If you are at the hispanic market, they normally bake Mantecadas in muffin cups and have them available in the bakery window with the regular sweet bread.
+Our local market bakes Mantecadas in muffin cups and has them available in the bakery window with the regular sweet bread.
+So delicious!

-While they are a Spanish sweet bread, you may find them in packs of 2 in Mexican markets in the area near the checkout, it’s quite similar to pound cake.
+While they are a Spanish sweet bread, you may find them in packs of 2 in Latino markets in the area near the checkout.
+These muffins are quite similar to pound cake.

 Have you ever had Mantecadas Muffins?